Etiquette for public star parties: Or what to do or avoid doing.

 Take care of your body

-If you like star parties, you’ll wind up standing around unprotected for a couple of hours in a grassy field.
+If you like star parties, you’ll wind up standing around unprotected for a couple of hours, in the dark, in a grassy field.
 So:

 - Dress as if it was 10 to 15 degrees colder than the forecast.